SUSE/caaspv3-rfc/2018/001-containers-tagging-strategy.md

 checks if those images are available locally and if not pulls them from the registry.
-It means that if an image reference is overwritten with the same reference Kubernetes will not pull it again and then images of a running cluster start to diverge from the images available into the registry.
+It means that if an image reference is overwritten with the same reference Kubernetes will not pull it again and then images of a running cluster start to diverge from the images available inside the registry.

 The above situation could be specially tricky when, for instance, new nodes are added to a cluster that is running silently with outdated images.
 This is